 Chapter 16 welcomes all reader comments and emails.
 For other kinds of contributions, we offer the following guidelines:

 - Book coverage: If you are an author with a Tennessee connection and wish to have your book considered for review, please contact the editor with full publication information (publisher, publication date, ISBN, and publicity contact).
 Please don’t send unsolicited review copies to the office of Humanities Tennessee.
 Keep in mind that we are a nonprofit organization with a small staff and a smaller freelance budget.
 As much as we would like to, we just don’t have the resources to cover every book released by a Tennessee writer.
 Except in the case of poetry collections, the titles we consider for review must be traditionally published.
 We don’t review self-published books, or subsidy-published books, of any kind.

 - Poetry: We print poetry by invitation only, generally in the form of a book excerpt published in connection with a public reading.
 Please don’t send unsolicited poetry submissions.

 - Essays: We welcome original essay submissions from anyone with a Tennessee connection, whether or not you’ve published a book.
-We aren’t interested in literary analysis or op-ed style arguments.
+We aren’t interested in literary analysis, op-ed style arguments, or self-help prescriptions.
 We look for poetic essays, funny essays, thought-provoking essays — any essay that tells a true story in an engaging or imaginative way.
 To submit an essay for possible publication, please paste it into our contact form, which will deliver it to the editor of Chapter 16.
 Be sure to include a note explaining your Tennessee connection.
 Ideal length: 900-1,500 words, give or take a few hundred.
 Payment on acceptance: $100.

 - Review contributors: Chapter 16 operates on an assignment basis, and reviews and interviews are generally assigned months in advance of a book’s appearance in stores.
 If you’d like to contribute book reviews in the future, please contact us with an email of introduction, along with links to your published reviews.